NNAI Livescu sponsors undergraduate research projects on various topics, overseen by faculty and staff in the initiative.

 III.
 IS AI-GENERATED WORK COPYRIGHTABLE?

 The Court affirmed the USCO’s decision to deny Thaler’s application.
-In a Memorandum Opinion, Judge Howell addressed Thaler’s first argument––that the Copyright Act does not explicitly require that an “author” be human––by first conceding that the term “author” is undefined in the statute and that the definition of “author” has historically been adapted in response to technological advances.[x]
-For example, Judge Howell cited Burrow-Giles Lithographic Co. v.
-Sarony (1884), in which the Supreme Court ruled that the term “author” could extend to a photographer because the photograph was understood to represent the “original intellectual conceptions of the author.”[xi]
+In a Memorandum Opinion, Judge Howell addressed Thaler’s first argument––that the Copyright Act does not explicitly require that an “author” be human––by first conceding that the term “author” is undefined in the statute and that the definition of “author” has historically evolved in response to technological advances [10].
+As an example, Judge Howell cited Burrow-Giles Lithographic Co. v.
+Sarony (1884), in which the Supreme Court ruled that the term “author” could extend to a photographer because the photograph was understood to represent the “original intellectual conceptions of the author [11].

-However, despite acknowledging that the definition of “author” has historically evolved alongside technological advances, Judge Howell noted that the understanding that the legal author must be human is based on long-standing precedent.[xii]
-She also emphasized that copyright law was defined to incentivize human intellectual labor, and that non-human entities like AI do not require or respond to such incentives.[xiii]
-Based on this conclusion that human authorship is required for copyright protection under the Copyright Act, Judge Howell rejected Thaler’s second argument––that he qualified as legal author through the WMFH doctrine––by pointing out that because the work itself was not created by a human, it could not constitute a copyrightable work.[xiv]
+Despite acknowledging that the definition of “author” has historically evolved alongside technological advances, Judge Howell held in granting summary judgment against Thaler that the understanding that the legal author must be human is based on long-standing precedent [12].
+Judge Howell also emphasized that copyright law was designed to incentivize human intellectual labor, and that non-human entities like AI do not require or respond to such incentives [13].
+Based on this conclusion that human authorship is required for copyright protection under the Copyright Act, Judge Howell rejected Thaler’s second argument––that he qualified as legal author through the WMFH doctrine––pointing out that because the work itself was not created by a human, it could not constitute a copyrightable work [14].
 As a result, Thaler still would not qualify as the legal author.

-Thaler then appealed this decision in the U.S. Court of Appeals for the District of Columbia, which upheld the USCO’s decision to deny registration of the copyright claim for “Recent Entrance.”
-In the Opinion, Judge Millett affirmed the view that human authorship is a prerequisite for copyright protection, adding that the Copyright Act makes sense only if the term “author” is understood to mean a human author.[xv]
-Judge Millett also elaborated that the human authorship requirement does not call for a universal denial of copyright protection for works involving AI, noting that, depending on the situation, the USCO had previously approved registrations for works where human authors made use of AI.[xvi]
+Thaler then appealed this decision in the U.S. Court of Appeals for the District of Columbia, which affirmed Judge Howell’s decision to uphold the USCO’s decision to deny registration of the copyright claim for “Recent Entrance” [15].
+In the Opinion, Judge Millett, writing without dissents or concurrences, followed the rule that human authorship is a prerequisite for copyright protection, adding that the Copyright Act makes sense only if the term “author” is understood to mean a human author [16].
+Judge Millett also elaborated that the human authorship requirement does not call for a universal denial of copyright protection for works involving AI, noting that, depending on the situation, the USCO had previously approved registrations for works where human authors made use of AI [17].
 For example, if a human has significantly modified AI-generated material in a sufficiently creative way, the work may be eligible for copyright protection.
-However, in such a case, only the modifications made by the human would be protected––not the AI-generated material itself.[xvii]
+However, in such a case, only the modifications made by the human would be protected, not the AI-generated material itself [18].

-According to Judge Millett, the main issue with Thaler’s application was that Thaler was claiming that the work had been created entirely by AI without any human input.
-Thaler’s WMFH argument would have worked only if a human creator was the actual author of the work and created it under a WMFH framework.
-Since that was not the case––the work was (according to Thaler) created entirely by AI––there was no authorship to attribute, and Thaler could not be considered the author under the statute.
+According to Judge Millett, the main problem with Thaler’s application was Thaler’s admission that the work had been created entirely by the Creativity Machine without any human input.
+Thaler’s WMFH argument would have succeeded if a human creator was the actual author of the work and created it under a WMFH framework.
+Since that was not the case––the work was (according to Thaler) created entirely and autonomously by AI––there was no authorship to attribute, and Thaler could not be considered the author under the statute.

 IV.
 HOW MIGHT AI-GENERATED WORK BECOME ELIGIBLE FOR COPYRIGHT PROTECTION?

-Based on Thaler’s case, one way for AI-generated works to become eligible for copyright by the WMFH doctrine is to have AI recognized as a legal entity.
-This would involve granting the AI some form of legal personhood––a status granted by law to an entity that allows it to have rights and obligations like a human being.[xx]
-The primary example of attributing personhood status to non-human entities is the concept of corporate personhood, through which corporations are able to sue, be sued, own property, enter into contracts, and much more despite lacking human consciousness, physical embodiment, or other markers of personhood.
-Considering that the legal system already recognizes non-human entities like corporations as legal persons, it is plausible that AI could one day be similarly recognized as a legal entity.
-Recognizing AI as a legal entity would thus align with existing precedent of assigning legal personhood to non-human entities.
+Based on the shortcomings of Thaler’s argument, one way for AI-generated works to become eligible for copyright by the WMFH doctrine is to have AI recognized as a legal entity.
+This would involve granting the AI some form of legal personhood––a status granted by law to an entity that allows it to have rights and obligations like a human being [24].
+The primary example of attributing personhood status to non-human entities is the concept of corporate personhood, through which corporations are able to sue, be sued, own property, enter into contracts, and much more despite lacking human consciousness or other markers of personhood.
+Considering that the legal system already recognizes non-human entities like corporations as legal persons, it is plausible that AI could similarly be recognized as a legal entity one day.
+Recognizing AI as a legal entity would thus align with existing precedent of assigning legal personhood to non-human entities in certain respects.

-One might argue that just because one non-human entity has legal personhood does not mean that AI should be entitled to legal personhood.
+One might argue that just because a non-human entity like a corporation can have legal personhood does not mean that AI should be granted the same.
 Their situations are not entirely analogous.
-After all, corporations can be seen as collections of human stakeholders, and their legal personhood can be seen as deriving from the rights and responsibilities of the humans who comprise them.[xxi]
-The same cannot be said of autonomous AI systems, which are theoretically non-sentient and would thus lack intent and accountability in a way that a corporation (or a corporation’s constituents) would not.
+After all, corporations can be seen as collections of human stakeholders, and their legal personhood can be seen as deriving from the rights and responsibilities of the humans who comprise them [25].
+The same cannot be said of autonomous AI systems, which are not sentient and would thus lack intent and accountability in a way that a corporation (or a corporation’s constituents) would not.

 V. SHOULD AI-GENERATED WORK BE COPYRIGHTABLE?

 Even if AI could qualify to create copyrightable works, that does not mean that AI-generated works should be granted copyright protection.
-The normative question remains: what is copyright meant to protect, whom is it designed to serve, and what are the consequences of extending protection to AI-generated works?
+The normative questions remain: what is copyright meant to protect, and whom is it designed to serve?

 V.1 Incentive Theory

 Copyright protection for AI-generated work cuts both ways when considering incentive theory.
-On one hand, by granting copyright protection to AI-generated works, developers and corporations may be incentivized to invest more time and money into developing AI systems.
-However, on the other hand, granting copyright protection to AI-generated works might disincentivize human creatives as their labor may be devalued in a market saturated with AI-generated content.
+On the one hand, by granting copyright protection to AI-generated works, developers and corporations may be incentivized to invest more time and money into developing AI systems.
+On the other hand, granting copyright protection to AI-generated works might disincentivize human creators as their labor may be devalued in a market saturated with AI-generated content.
+Granting copyright protection to AI-generated works would, in a way, recreate the same underproduction problem that copyright was designed to solve.

 V.2 Market Monopolization

-Allowing AI-generated work to be copyrighted may lead to corporations using AI to mass-produce creative works and secure copyrights for those works.
-This could lead to a select few dominant tech companies monopolizing creative markets.
-This would undermine the original purpose of copyright: to encourage individual authorship and innovation.
+A second consideration in determining whether AI-generated work should be copyrightable is the potential for corporations to use AI to mass-produce creative works and secure copyrights for those works.
+This could lead to a select few dominant tech companies monopolizing creative markets and crowding out human creators.
+This would be further worsened if the creators or owners of AI systems are granted copyright of the outputs of their AI regardless of who prompts the outputs.
+In this way, extending copyright to AI-generated works risks undermining the original purpose of copyright: to encourage individual authorship and innovation.

 V.3 Limited Liability